 Certain employees will want to talk more than others, so this may require periodically running over the allotted time, especially if you’re discussing something important.
-Thirty minute meetings is rule of thumb, not a hard-fast requirement.
+Thirty-minute meetings

 Don’t hold one on one meetings in public spaces.
 Certain employees may fear giving the most honest feedback because other people on the team can overhear them.
 If you have an office, hold the meetings there.

 If you manage a remote team, we recommend using Google hangouts or Skype by default.
 It’s easier to read body language vs. a phone call.

 5.)
 Ask questions